mangerij/ferret/doc/content/MSCA_EU_Horizon2020_Results/horizon2020_results2.md

   \end{aligned}
 \end{equation}

 and add it to the total free energy of the spin configuration.
-In order to perturb the system, we consider gaussian spin wave beams generated by a field of the form [!cite](Gruszecki2015),
+To generate spin waves, we consider gaussian perturbations generated by the following field form (see [!cite](Gruszecki2015)),

 \begin{equation}\label{eqn:perturb}
   \begin{aligned}